 Sydney – Launceston > Sun 19 May JQ745 07:10 09:00

 This morning will see you up nice and early preparing a camp breakfast before packing up and getting ready for the day ahead.
 Your group will be transferred to the town of Mathinna where you will begin the days cycling.
 From here you will ride down to the coal mining town of Fingal before following the picturesque valley eastwards.
 Then the challenge begins as you peddle up to the top of the famous Elephant Pass before beginning another thrilling descent down to the clear blue waters of the East Coast.
 The final destination will be at the superbly located Picaninny Point where you will set up camp for the evening.
 Time permitting you will be able to explore the beautiful coastline near the campsite.

 Cycle Distance: 78 kms

 Today will see you striking camp and being transferred a short distance to Thompsons Marshes, the starting point for the 2.5 day Leeaberra Track walk.
 The track runs north to south in the Douglas Apsley National Park.
 This is a unique park which is a fantastic example of untouched dry sclerophyll forest which is rare on the east coast of Tasmania.
-The first days walk will take you along the rainforest ledge track and onto the Heritage Falls campsite.
-Here you will tackle a side trip rock hopping down to Heritage and Leeaberra falls where you will find some wonderful rock pools for a swim.
+The first days walk will take you along the rain forest ledge track and onto the Heritage Falls campsite.
+Here you will tackle a side trip rock hopping down to Heritage and Leeaberra falls where you will find some wonderful rock pools.
 You will then make your way back to camp to settle in for the evening.

 Walking distance: 9.7 kms